Sen. Cory Booker to bracket off-line with Harrison in Atlantic, Ocean counties

-Brigantine's Amy Kennedy won the county line for the 2nd congressional district primary at the Atlantic County Democratic Convention in March, but she will not get the expected benefit of running in the same column with U.S. Sen. Cory Booker, who is up for re-election.
+Brigantine's Amy Kennedy won the county line for the 2nd Congressional District primary at the Atlantic County Democratic Convention in March but will not get the expected benefit of running in the same column with U.S. Sen. Cory Booker, D-N.J., who is up for re-election.

-Booker has filed his intention with the state to run off the county line in Atlantic and Ocean counties, so he can bracket with Longport's Brigid Callahan Harrison, the Harrison campaign confirmed Tuesday.
+Booker has filed paperwork with the state to run off the county line in Atlantic and Ocean counties, so he can bracket with Longport's Brigid Callahan Harrison, the Booker campaign confirmed Tuesday.

-Booker, along with senior U.S. Senator Bob Menendez and State Senate President Steve Sweeney, has endorsed Harrison.
+"Cory and Brigid have been friends for years, and he was an early supporter of her candidacy," a campaign spokesperson said.
+"They are already bracketed together in six other counties, so Cory made the decision to run on the same line as Brigid throughout the district."

-"I am proud to walk side by side with Senator Cory Booker in this election," Harrison said in a written statement Tuesday.
+Harrison said she is "proud to walk side by side with Senator Cory Booker in this election" in a statement Tuesday.
 "I have sought and embraced his support, along with the support of other elected officials and our important union voices."

+Kennedy campaign manager Josh Roesch said Harrison didn't win the endorsement of Atlantic County Democrats, "so she is scrambling to find a way to rescue her failing candidacy.
+But voters will have the final say June 2."

+The Atlantic County line will now start with Democratic presidential candidate Joe Biden, and will include Kennedy and the freeholder and other county candidates endorsed at the convention, said Atlantic County Democratic Chairman Michael Suleiman.

+"Sen. Booker won at our convention, but state law doesn't compel or force a candidate to run on a particular line," Suleiman said.
+"We awarded the line to Sen. Booker, and he's decided to run on his own line and that's his choice."

+Booker and senior U.S. Sen. Bob Menendez, along with state Senate President Steve Sweeney, have endorsed Harrison.

-Kennedy supporter Creed Pogue, of Estell Manor, one of the sergeant-at-arms for the county committee, said Tuesday he's not happy about Booker's decision, but he's not angry either.
+Kennedy supporter Creed Pogue, a convention delegate from Estell Manor, said Tuesday he's not happy about Booker's decision, but he's not angry either.

 "Stuff happens," Pogue said.
 "It's part of how this works out.
 Sometimes you like it, sometimes you don't."